 But at 23-years-old, I feel like I should probably be adult enough to figure some things out on my own.
 Right?
 Wrong.

 Well, let me tell you.

-I am severely directionally challenged, and one of my most reliable and consistent relationships is with my GPS.
+I’m severely directionally challenged, and one of my most reliable and consistent relationships is with my GPS.

-Not long ago, I got lost downtown Toronto.
+A little while back, I got lost downtown Toronto.
 Unlike the many other times I’ve been lost in this great city, I had driven my car down for the first time and had to navigate my way back without public transit.

 I ran out of data for the month, which means I couldn’t use my trusty and beloved Google Maps app.